 A good understanding about the spirit, soul, and body of the human being, and about their particular roles is of vital importance in the process of cleansing our conscience, and in growing spiritually.
 This teaching has revolutionized my personal life and eliminated some of the frustrations and confusion that I experienced when I read and studied the Word of God.
 It provided a firm foundation for everything else that the Lord revealed to me along the years about righteousness, conscience, confession of sins, eternal security of salvation, and sanctification.
 It also helped me get rid of a lot of wrong thinking in my life.
 I pray that it will do the same for you while reading this book.

 I would like to begin this section by reading 1 Thessalonians 5:23 that clearly illustrates the three parts of a human being.
-People are spirits that have a soul and live in a body.
-There are many Scriptures that reveal the trichotomy of the human being, but 1 Thessalonians 5:23 is the most clear passage in that direction that doesn’t need any other proof:

 1 Thessalonians 5:23 (NKJV)